We need calming techniques to get us through life without being buried in our anxiety.

 This calming technique limits the senses so they can relax.
 And you have probably already used or seen it before.
 Ever swaddled an infant?
 We’re doing it adult size.

 Add water and your choice of essential oil to the diffuser.
-I like vanilla because it is a relaxing scent but also reminds me of happy memories of baking with my mom. –Also, who doesn’t want the smell of baked good surrounding them?- Allow the diffuser to run for 15 minutes in your bedroom.
+I like vanilla essential oil because it is a relaxing scent but also reminds me of happy memories of baking with my mom. –Also, who doesn’t want the smell of baked good surrounding them?- Allow the diffuser to run for 15 minutes in your bedroom.

 During this time, you will draw your curtains and, if needed, tell friends or family you are taking some me time.
 You may lock your bedroom door if you like.
 Grab some comfy clothes and prepare to take some “me time”.